-In a previous article, we talked about how to make good decisions and to hire freelancers for managing your website, creating content or taking care of tasks which could potentially eat up your time.
+In a previous article, we talked about how to make good decisions and to hire freelancers for managing your website, creating content, or taking care of tasks that could potentially eat up your time.
 In addition to knowing how to do this, it’s important that you avoid the pitfalls which have caused so many other business owners to have disastrous results when hiring freelancers.
-So, in this article we’ll be talking about several of the common mistakes which people make when it comes to hiring freelancers and how you can avoid them.
+So, in this article, we’ll be talking about several of the common mistakes which people make when it comes to hiring freelancers and how you can avoid them.

 This might sound counterintuitive but the worst time to hire a freelancer is when you really need one.
 If you have a pressing project which needs to be done right and one on time, that’s the worst time to hire a freelancer.
 This is because you’ll be under too much pressure to hire someone right away and put them right on the project.

 There’s an old saying that goes: “The time to repair the roof is when the sun is shining.”
 This certainly applies when it comes to hiring outsourcers.
 If you wait until the need for outsourcing is urgent, you’ll be under a lot of pressure to hire someone right away and are less likely to make a wise decision.
 It’s a better idea to plan ahead by determining which tasks you’ll eventually need to outsource and finding a few good candidates before the need arises.
 You can start by placing a very simple job on a bidding site such as Elance, Osdesk or Guru and testing out a few qualified candidates.